KN999/ImageSearch/README.md

 # ImageSearch

-This is a made in python to search an Image by the keyword that user types.
+This is a program made in python to download the image for the keyword that the user has typed.